 History of the Portuguese Podengo Pequeno

 While they might not be native to Portugal, the Portuguese Podengo Pequeno earned their name by becoming a fast favorite among the people there.
-As you might expect from a dog that is also referred to as the Portuguese Rabbit Dog, the Portuguese Podengo Pequeno has a special knack for capturing and killing rabbits, and was thus instantly valuable to the local population.
-Their impressive hunting skills were also put to use aboard many of the 15th century ships that sailed from the Portuguese coast to the Americas, since the same features that make them excellent rabbit hunters also make the Portuguese Podengo Pequeno a successful rodent hunter in general.
+As you might expect from a dog that is also referred to as the Portuguese Rabbit Dog, the Portuguese Podengo Pequeno has a special knack for capturing and killing rabbits, and it was thus instantly valuable to the local population.
+Their impressive hunting skills were also put to use aboard many of the 15-century ships that sailed from the Portuguese coast to the Americas, since the same features that make them excellent rabbit hunters also make the Portuguese Podengo Pequeno a successful rodent hunter in general.

 Despite their early travels across the Atlantic Ocean, it doesn’t appear that the Portuguese Podengo Pequeno made much of a mark in the Americas to start.
-It wasn’t until 2011 that the breed was formally recognized by the American Kennel Club, where they were first placed into the Miscellaneous Class before being re-designated into the Hound Group in 2013.
+It wasn’t until 2011 that the breed was formally recognized by the American Kennel Club (AKC), where they were first placed into the Miscellaneous Class before being re-designated into the Hound Group in 2013.

 Portuguese Podengo Pequeno Care